Skip to content

 Jigme Singye Wangchuck School of Law Library

-Nestled among the mountains in Bhutan, the Jigme Singye Wangchuck School of Law Library seamlessly blends traditional Bhutanese aesthetics with modern, high-performance, sustainable design strategies to create a beautiful place for students to learn at Bhutan’s first law school in the country.
+Nestled among the mountains in Bhutan, the Jigme Singye Wangchuck School of Law Library seamlessly blends traditional Bhutanese aesthetics with high-performance, sustainable design strategies to create a beautiful place for students to learn at Bhutan’s first law school.

 Project Details